dmwyd/CloudCons/README.md

 - **`forecasting_bench/`**: **Time Series Forecasting Evaluation**

-  - It includes scripts to generate standard rolling-window predictions and compute error-based metrics, such as **MASE** and **CRPS**, to benchmark forecasting accuracy .
+  - It includes scripts to generate standard rolling-window predictions and compute error-based metrics, such as MASE and CRPS, to benchmark forecasting accuracy .

 - **`predictor/`**: **Statistical & Foundation Models**